-Only one sensor should be connected to a particular terminal at a time when changing addresses.
+NOTE Only one sensor should be connected to a particular terminal at a time when changing addresses.

-C.1.6 Start measurement commands (aM!)
+D.2.5 Start Measurement Commands (aM!)

 A measurement is initiated with the M! command.
-The response to each command has the form atttn < CR > < LF >, where ttt = time, in seconds, until measurement data is available; when the data is ready, the sensor notifies the data logger, and the data logger begins issuing D commands n = number of values returned when one or more subsequent D commands are issued; for the aM! command, n is an integer from 0 to 9
+The response to each command has the form attin < CR > <LF >, where a = sensor address ttt = time, in seconds, until measurement data is available.
+When the data is ready, the sensor notifies the data logger, and the data logger begins issuing D commands.

+n = the number of values returned when one or more subsequent D commands are issued.
+For the aM! command, n is an integer from 0 to 9.

-When aM! is issued, the data logger pauses its operation and waits until either it receives the data from the sensor or the time (ttt) expires.
+When the aM! is issued, the data logger pauses its operation and waits until either it receives the data from the sensor or the time, ttt, expires.
 Depending on the scan interval of the data logger program and the response time of the sensor, this may cause skipped scans to occur.
-To avoid this, make sure your scan interval is longer than the longest measurement time (ttt).
+In this case make sure your scan interval is longer than the longest measurement time (ttt).

-Table C-2: Example aM! sequence OM!
+TABLE D-2.
+Example aM!
+Sequence OM !
 The data logger makes a request to sensor 0 to start a measurement.
 00352 <cr><lf></lf></cr> Sensor 0 immediately indicates that it will return two values within the next 35 seconds.
 0 <cr><lf></lf></cr> Within 35 seconds, sensor 0 indicates that it has completed the measurement by sending a service request to the data logger.
-0D0!
+0D0 !
 The data logger immediately issues the first D command to collect data from the sensor.
 0+.859+3.54 <cr><lf></lf></cr> The sensor immediately responds with the sensor address and the two values.

-C.1.7 Start concurrent measurement commands (aC!)
+D.2.6 Start Concurrent Measurement Commands (aC!)

-A concurrent measurement (aC!) command follows the same pattern as the aM! command, with the exception that it does not require the data logger to pause its operation, and other SDI-12 sensors may take measurements at the same time.
+A concurrent measurement (aC!) command follows the same pattern as the aM! command with the exception that it does not require the data logger to pause its operation, and other SDI-12 sensors may take measurements at the same time.
 The sensor will not issue a service request to notify the data logger that the measurement is complete.
 The data logger will issue the aD0! command during the next scan after the measurement time reported by the sensor has expired.
-To use this command, the scan interval should be 10 seconds or less.
-The response to each command has the form attn < CR > < LF >, where ttt = time, in seconds, until measurement data is available nn = number of values to be returned when one or more subsequent D commands are issued See the example in Table C-3 (p.
-46).
+To use this command, the scan interval should be more than 10 seconds.
+The response to each command has the form attm < CR > <LF >, where a = the sensor address ttt = time, in seconds, until the measurement data is available nn = the number of values to be returned when one or more subsequent D commands are issued.

+See the following example.
 A data logger has three sensors wired into terminal C1.
 The sensors are addresses X, Y, and Z. The data logger will issue the following commands and receive the following responses: